-Restaurants In Cape Town
+Our Best Restaurants In Cape Town

-Recommended Cape Town Restaurants
+Our List Of Recommended Cape Town Restaurants

 Kloof Street House

-In their own words "an eclectic colonial inspired restaurant and bar set in a magnificent Victorian house".
+In their own words "an eclectic colonial-inspired restaurant and bar set in a magnificent Victorian house".
 That about sums it up.
 You come here for the atmosphere.
 The rooms are adorned with impressive paintings, relics and curios giving off a more Bohemian than a colonial vibe.

 In this beautiful hotel situated in splendid isolation between Camps Bay and Llandudno, you will find a restaurant which is both relaxed and opulent and an environment in which you feel immediately comfortable.
 With sweeping views of the Atlantic, you will eat a broad variety of dishes.
 Sunday brunch is a treat.

 The French chef and owner Franck Dangereux has created dishes of natural taste, smells and textures, and much character.
-My personal favourite.
+Our personal favourite.

 The interiors are lush, but you want to sit outside on the terrace and observe the world with a cocktail in your hand.